 One thing to consider, your locality may have laws against recording people without their knowledge.
 So, check the local laws and make sure you post signs or obtain the proper consent to satisfy the law.

-Home Surveillance Camera Software Features Explained
+Home Camera System Software Features Explained

-So, here are a few features that you may run in to when you’re shopping for cameras.
+So, here are a few features that you may run into when you’re shopping for cameras.
 And some of them, may become the primary reason for purchasing a camera once you realize how powerful they are.

 Digital zoom is a feature that people are pretty familiar with on cameras.
 It expands and focuses on a smaller area of an image, using software to stretch the image via interpolation to fit the entire screen.
 The number of pixels increases to fit the display size, but the quality of the image degrades as the picture is zoomed.
 That’s because the resolution of the smaller area is fixed by the camera, lens, and image sensor used.